moar82/jMetalPy/README.md

   * **category**: the category assigned by duktape.
   * **zero-index-base_id**: id -1

-* A CSV containing the mandatory features of the javascript file to execute.  for our example, the name is testbed_required_features.csv, which contains the following columns:
+* A CSV file containing the mandatory features of the javascript file to execute.  for our example, the name is testbed_required_features.csv, which contains the following columns:
   *  **Script**: the name of the javascript(s) to execute
   *  **RequiredFeaturesWithDefaulValue**: the mandatory features
   *  **RequiredFeaturesWithDefaulValueOriginal**: this field is not longer used.

-* A file with the hardware characteristics of the IoT constrained devices where you want to deploy your js interpreter.  it contains the following columns:
+* USR.csv: a CSV file with the hardware characteristics of the IoT constrained devices where you want to deploy your js interpreter.  it contains the following columns:
   * device_id
   * device_name:
   * memory_capacity: